 The US gravel bike racing scene hasn’t been much emulated in the UK yet, but the style of bike has piqued the interest of British cyclists.
 The idea of the bigger tyres and relaxed geometry that promotes extra comfort when the going gets rough and bumpy is very attractive given the generally poor state of repair of UK roads.
 Let's be honest, in many places they're almost gravel anyway.

 They can be ridden anywhere, these bikes, on the road and off it.
 The idea of adventure (or allroad, roadplus and enduroad as some people are calling this style of bike) is also finding fans, with the ability to dart down a bridleway or over the plain or along a fireroad to mix up a regular road ride appealing to cyclists keen to get away from the congested streets and into the wide open countryside.

-Don't confuse a gravel bike or adventure bike with an endurance road bike like the Cannondale Synapse or Saracen Avro.
+Don't confuse a gravel bike or adventure bike with an endurance road bike like the Cannondale Synapse or Giant Defy.
 While they do look similar, the key difference is in the bigger tyres the former accepts and the modified geometry.
 It's worth taking a look at our roundup of endurance road bikes for examples of bikes that come close to a gravel and adventure bike.

 Call them what you want, these bikes are all about having fun and exploring the beautiful countryside we’re fortunate to be surrounded by.
-You could be riding along smooth tarmac one minute, then hurtling down a tree-lined bridleway the next, then trucking along a fireroad in deepest Wales the next.
+You could be riding along smooth tarmac one minute, then hurtling down a tree-lined bridleway the next, then trucking along a fireroad in deepest Wales.
 And that really appeals to a growing number of British cyclists.

 Our readers are always a useful source of knowledge and opinion on all things cycling.
 Here are the best comments from readers from previous versions of this article.